 Any handy person can build this children’s play house.

-It its simple to construct and can be built to any reasonable size, depending on the area you have available and the ages of your children.
+This children’s play house is simple to construct and can be built to any reasonable size, depending on the area you have available and the ages of your children.
 For the kids, it can become their own private place where they can play out their own imagination.
-And importantly for you, you’ll know just where they are - safe in your own backyard.
-Just follow the simple instructions in this HOME Timber & Hardware do-it-yourself leaflet and build your children a ‘home’ of their own!
+More importantly for you, you’ll know just where they are - safe in your own backyard.

 - General framing 150x50, 100x50, 75x50 and 50x50mm KD Pine.

 - Sub-floor frame 100 x 50mm Treated Pine.

 - Cladding Select from timber weatherboards in Baltic Pine or Western Red.